ctrlplusb/easy-peasy/website/docs/docs/api/use-store-actions.md

   - `mapActions` (Function, required)

-    The function that is used to resolved the [action](/docs/api/action.html) that your component requires.
+    The function that is used to resolve the [action](/docs/api/action.html) that your component requires.
 It receives the following arguments:

-    - `actions` (Object, required)
+    - `actions` (Object)

       The [actions](/docs/api/action.html) of your store.